flopgov/flopradioapp/README.md

 - FlopRadio Status Link: Quickly check the stream's online status directly from the app.

-- Wide Compatibility: iPhone, iPad and Mac
+- Wide Compatibility: iPhone and Mac

 - Minimalist Design: Clean and user-friendly interface.